KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/using_actions.md

 This tutorial introduces the concept of actions.
 Actions are a unified way of supplying the user with ways to interact with your program.

-For example, if we wanted to let the user of our [main window](../main_window) clear the text box by clicking a button in the toolbar, from an option in the File menu or through a keyboard shortcut, it could all be done with one [QAction](docs:qtwidgets;QAction).
+For example, if we wanted to let the user of our [main window tutorial]({{< ref "main_window.md" >}}) clear the text box by clicking a button in the toolbar, from an option in the File menu or through a keyboard shortcut, it could all be done with one [QAction](docs:qtwidgets;QAction).

 ![](using_actions.webp)